Nyambura002/Inspire-in-STEM/README.md

       -AP and GP calculations

 Day 10:-Tuples:Is similar to lists but is immutable
-       -Functions:A function is a block of code which gets executed together(all at once)
+       -Functions:>A function is a block of code which gets executed together(all at once)
+                  >Use def

 Day 11:-Classes:Person and employee program
+       >Remember to change the directory before running your code

+Day 12:-Using default parameters in functions-start by initializing the variable
+       -Returning a dictionary from a function
+       -Passing a list in a function

+Day 13:-Password generator using user input

 ## Week 3: Introduction to Robotics